aegershman/cf-report-usage-plugin/README.md

 ## installation

-this plugin isn't currently listed on the cf OSS repo plugin exchange, because I wouldn't really describe it as "totally ready" yet. until then, if you want to try it out, install it directly from release as follows:
+this plugin isn't currently listed on the cf OSS repo plugin exchange, because I wouldn't really describe it as "totally ready" yet. until then, if you want to try it out, install it directly from [the github releases tab as follows](https://github.com/aegershman/cf-usage-report-plugin/releases):

 ```sh
 # osx 64bit